rsim-tu-berlin/rsim.berlin/content/_teaching_current_semester/summer-2022/IP4RS.md

   If you have any questions regarding the organization of the course, do not hesitate to contact us at: <a href="mailto:sekr@rsim.tu-berlin.de">sekr@rsim.tu-berlin.de</a>.

 announcements:
+  - The IP4RS course will be given in-person in this semester.
+However, due to a very high number of registered students at ISIS, the first introduction lecture is decided to be given online through Zoom.
+For Zoom link, please visit <a href="https://isis.tu-berlin.de/course/view.php?id=29349" target="_blank">our ISIS link</a>.
   - The course will be organized as an in-person course.
 The first introduction lecture will be given on April 22nd at 10am at A151.

 lecturers: